PrasadChinwal/personal-website/_posts/laravel-eloquent-intro.md

 excerpt: 'Laravel Eloquent operations introduction'
 published: Jul 11 2020
 is_published: true
-cover: '/img/laravel_eloquent_intro/cover.svg'
+cover: '/post_cover.svg'
 ---

 # Laravel Eloquent introduction

 Laravel eloquent is an ActiveRecord implementation to interact with database.
-An ActiveRecord is simply the 'M' - Model, in the MVC architecture.
-On Laravel documentation page Eloquent is described as Eloquent ORM (Object Relational Mapping system).
+An ActiveRecord is simply the **'M'** - Model, in the MVC architecture.
+On Laravel documentation page Eloquent is described as **Eloquent ORM** (Object Relational Mapping system).
 To make this easy, you can think that each Model in your laravel application corresponds to a table in your database.
 Let's get started!

 ## Defining Models